nitrogen18/20percent/_posts/2020-05-03-Firebase-Uploading-dSYM-Manually.md

 I have this problem in my **Production Scheme** when someone user crashes their app and the dSYM's were not uploaded in our Firebase.
 It seems that it needs a lot of work to do in order to upload the dYSM's.
-Based on the guide provided by Firebase, there are two ways to upload the dYSM's.
-First is to include script before build the iOS Projects and second is to do it manually.
+Based on the guidelines provided by Firebase, there are two ways to upload the dYSM's.
+The first is to include script before build the iOS Projects and the second is to do it manually.
 What I did is to do it manually by doing some minimal bash commands.

-These are my mostly used **BASH** commands.
+These are my most used **BASH** commands.
 ```
 ls
 ls -l